daattali/beautiful-jekyll/proctoring.md

 subtitle: Proctoring coaching sessions in Microsoft Teams
 ---

 For general information about proctoring, please see [this page](/parents).
-The steps and screenshots below are from the Microsoft Teams client.
-The process may vary slightly if you use the browser interface.
+The steps and screenshots below are from the Microsoft Teams client on Windows 10.
+The process may vary slightly if you use a different interface.

 1. Make sure you can access [our portal](https://rmsptsa.sharepoint.com/sites/MathClub) well ahead of the session.
 If not, see [this page](/portal) to learn how to set up your Microsoft account.